Rajpratik71/community-summits-wiki/Berlin-2018-InSpec-Reports.md

 Dom - what exporter are you looking for? because you made this noise...
 Markus - HTML or PDF. and non-technical.

+HIPAA care more about lab environments, not care about processing part. some other auditors care more about processing.

+Dom - if you get an HTML would you still want the PDF?
+Markus - no.
+Dom - vice versa?
+Markus - no. one is enough.

+Here in Germany, EMRs are printed out at your doctor and if you change doctors they're sent by mail.
+So that is the status quo and the environment you need to think of.